Tom Moriarty (Gaelic footballer): Career

 Moriarty first came to Gaelic football prominence as a student with Tralee CBS, winning consecutive Corn Uí Mhuirí titles in 1944 and 1945.
-By this stage he had already began his adult club career with the Austin Stacks club.
+By this stage he had already begun his adult club career with the Austin Stacks club.
 His occupation as a bank official resulted in him joining lining out with a number of clubs, firstly with Dohenys in Dunmanway and later with Clonakilty.
 He captained the latter to a County Championship success in 1952.
 Moriarty first appeared on the inter-county scene as captain of the Kerry minor football team that won the All-Ireland Minor Championship in 1946.
 He was drafted onto the Kerry senior football team in 1949 but later won an All-Ireland Junior Championship title with Cork in 1951.
 This success resulted in his elevation to the senior team and he won National League and Munster Championship titles in 1952.
 Moriarty declared for Kerry in February 1953, however, he was later served with a 12-month suspension for lining out in a rugby game.
 He resumed his position on the Kerry team the following year and won three Munster Championship titles in five seasons as well as an All-Ireland Championship title in 1955.
 Moriarty's career was brought to a premature end when he broke his leg during the 1958 All-Ireland semi-final defeat by Derry.